openhpc/ohpc/README.md

 management, I/O clients, runtimes, development tools, containers, and a variety of scientific libraries.

-There are currently two release series: the [2.x][2xbranch] and the [3.x][3xbranch], which target different major Linux OS distributions:
+There are currently three release series: the [2.x][2xbranch], the [3.x][3xbranch] and the [4.x][4xbranch] which target different major Linux OS
+distributions:

 - The 2.x series targets EL8 and Leap15.
 - The 3.x series targets EL9, Leap 15 and openEuler 22.03.
+- The 4.x series targets EL10 and openEuler 24.03.

 ### Getting started